TriplyDB/Documentation/docs/triplydb-js/index.md

 Returns whether this service is synchronized with the dataset contents.

-Because services must be explicitly synchonized in TriplyDB, it is possible to have services that expose an older version of the dataset and services that expose a newer version of the dataset running next to one another.
+Because services must be explicitly synchronized in TriplyDB, it is possible to have services that expose an older version of the dataset and services that expose a newer version of the dataset running next to one another.
 There are two very common use cases for this: